Hulton family of Hulton: Origins

-15th-17th century
+15th-17th centuries

 The Hultons regained and expanded their estate spent during the 15th and 16th centuries often through marriage.
 In 1485 a marriage was arranged between the infants, Adam Hulton and Alice Hulton, daughter of John Hulton of Farnworth.
 In 1521, Henry VIII arbitrated a dispute that arose between the two branches of the family, ruling that lands in Westhoughton, Harpurhey, Denton, Openshaw and Gorton should be assigned to Adam and Alice's male heirs.
-From this time this branch of the Hultons became much prominent than their namesakes in Farnworth.
+From this time this branch of the Hultons became much more prominent than their namesakes in Farnworth.

 The Hultons worshipped at Deane Church and some are buried in its Hulton Chapel.
 They were devout Catholics, and, in common with many Lancastrians, kept the old faith during the Reformation but remained allied to the sovereign.
 William Hulton joined the association of Lancashire magistrates committed to defending Elizabeth I in the Anglo-Spanish War in 1585.
 His successor and grandson, Adam Hulton converted to Protestantism, and developed connections with Puritan families in the area.
 The family was involved in the Civil War of 1642–51 when Adam summoned his tenants to Parliament's cause and may have taken an active role in the conflict.
 A letter addressed to George Rigby of Peel, Clerk of the Peace for Lancashire in January 1643 relates that Rigby's brother-in-law, 'Captaine Hilton', was kept prisoner in Chester Castle after acting as a captain in the Parliamentary army.
 'Captaine Hilton' could be Adam or his brother Edward.